 The bolometer and readout noise budgets are largely driven by detector saturation powers and operating temperatures.
 For \emph{SPECTER}, we assume a saturation power equivalent to three times the expected loading, $P_{\rm opt}$, and a 100~mK operating temperature.
 For all other detector and readout parameters, we use estimates informed by existing technologies that have been demonstrated on previous experiments.

-\paragraph{Low-Frequency Channels:} At frequencies below approximately 20 GHz, the optical loading from the sky decreases significantly and fabricating bolometers with sufficiently low saturation powers becomes a major challenge.
-We therefore plan to use coherent radiometers with HEMT amplifiers as the sensor technology for these low frequencies.
-To assess this approach for \emph{SPECTER}, we assume a \emph{WMAP}-style pseudo-correlation differential radiometer design~\cite{Jarosik_2003} using HEMT amplifiers as the baseline.
-We calculate the sensitivities of HEMT-based spectral channels, separate from the bolometric projections provided by \texttt{BoloCalc}.
-For a Dicke radiometer with bandwidth $\Delta\nu$ and optical efficiency $\eta$, the instantaneous sensitivity of a single detector diode is given as
+\paragraph{Low-Frequency Channels:} At frequencies below approximately 10 GHz, the optical loading from the sky decreases significantly and fabricating bolometers with sufficiently low saturation powers becomes a major challenge.
+Coherent radiometers are thus better suited for observing at these low frequencies.
+For \emph{SPECTER}, we assume a \emph{WMAP}-style pseudo-correlation differential radiometer design~\cite{Jarosik_2003} using HEMT amplifiers as the baseline.
+We calculate the sensitivities of the HEMT-based spectral channels separately from the bolometric projections provided by \texttt{BoloCalc}.
+For a differential radiometer with bandwidth $\Delta\nu$ and optical efficiency $\eta$, the instantaneous sensitivity of a single detector diode is given as

 In this design, each feedhorn contains two detector diodes per polarization channel for a total detector count of four.
 We assume that amplifier noise dominates the system temperature $T_\mathrm{sys}$, with the factor of two accounting for the inherent differencing in this design as described in Section \ref{sec:SPECTER}.
 For all HEMT channels, we set $\eta=0.35$, consistent with the end-to-end efficiencies calculated for the bolometric channels.
-To estimate the amplifier noise temperatures, we use the values provided for commercially-available HEMT amplifiers from Low Noise Factory\footnote{\url{https://lownoisefactory.com/}}.
+To estimate the amplifier noise, we use the temperature values provided for commercially-available HEMT amplifiers from Low Noise Factory\footnote{\url{https://lownoisefactory.com/}}.
 Finally, we note that the sky-calibrator swapping design of \emph{SPECTER} ultimately implies an additional $\sqrt2$ sensitivity degradation to all channels due to loss in observing time.
 However, since we always use $t_{\rm obs}$, the time spent observing the sky, when computing the integrated sensitivity (Eq.~\ref{eq:noise}), we do not need to include this additional factor in Eq. ~\ref{eq:LFFI_delta_T}.